brownr958/Project_1/README.md

 Main.ipynb : Jupyter notebook where the grouped data is stored and waas presented from.

-NASAPHL.csv : Table containing data used for the creation of ranges and determing of planets in those ranges.
+NASAPHL.csv : Table containing data used for the creation of ranges and determining of planets in those ranges.

 PHL Habitable Exoplanets.csv: List containing the planets and information from the PHL database.